Salkantay Challenge Trek: 3 Days / 2 Nights

 Included Activities

-– Less crowded than the Inca Trail to Machu Picchu
+- Less crowded than the classic Inca Trail

 Day 1: Cusco – Mollepata – Soraypampa – Qollpa